 When thoughts starting wandering down a different path, like what you need to do later or what didn't get finished yesterday, come back to the present and choose one aspect to hone in on.
 Between the break of constant chatter of the mind and the fresh air your mind and body with be thank you with renewed clarity and energy.

 The practices of mindfulness, yoga, and meditation are all geared to bring back control and balance to thoughts, emotional responses, physical processes.
 Without this awareness, we can get lost in past and future fear-based thoughts and miss out on the present opportunities.
-Overall the quality of life is reduced when there is a lack of self-awareness and control.
+Overall the quality of life is reduced when there is a lack of self-awareness.